aaskov/a-6-steps-caffe-installation-guide/README.md

 # A 6-step Caffe installation guide
 Here follows the 6-steps installation guide for installing Caffe on Ubuntu (16.04) with Python.
-This guide is meant as an "get easy started" guide and thus will only support CPU only performance.
+This guide is meant as an "get easy started" guide and thus will be CPU runtime only.
 The guide is separated into the following steps:

 1. <a href="https://github.com/aaskov/6-steps-Caffe-install#1---download-caffe">Download Caffe</a>
 2. <a href="https://github.com/aaskov/6-steps-Caffe-install#2---install-dependencies">Install dependencies</a>
 3. <a href="https://github.com/aaskov/6-steps-Caffe-install#3---install-python-requirements">Install Python requirements</a>
 4. <a href="https://github.com/aaskov/6-steps-Caffe-install#4---edit-the-makefile">Edit the Makefile</a>
-5. <a href="https://github.com/aaskov/6-steps-Caffe-install#5---create-symbolic-links-attention">Create symbolic links</a>
+5. <a href="https://github.com/aaskov/6-steps-Caffe-install#5---create-symbolic-links">Create symbolic links</a>
 6. <a href="https://github.com/aaskov/6-steps-Caffe-install#6---build-caffe">Build Caffe</a>

-## 1 - Download Caffe
+## 1. Download Caffe
 Open up a terminal window (<kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>t</kbd>) and run:
 ```bash
 cd ~ && git clone https://github.com/BVLC/caffe.git